 Germany VAT guide

-Value Added Tax (VAT) or Mehrwertsteuer (MwSt.) in German, was introduced in the Federal Republic of Germany on 1 January 1968.
+Germany’s Value Added Tax (VAT), known locally as Mehrwertsteuer (MwSt.) or Umsatzsteuer (USt.), was first introduced on 1 January 1968.

 Menu